JoeKarlsson/bechdel-test/README.md

 This program accepts a movie script and analzes whether or not it passes the Beschel Test, as well as analyzing several other feminist components to a film.
 It can answer questions like "How many females are in this film," "By what factor does this pass the Bechel Test?"

+## Requirements

+This uses [jspm](http://jspm.io/) as the browser package manager and [gulp](http://gulpjs.com/) for build automation during development so you should have these installed globally

 ##Usage
 1. Intall node.js https://nodejs.org/en/

+2. npm install -g jspm
+3. npm install -g gulp
-2. Git Clone/Fork project
+4. Git Clone/Fork project
-3. cd beschel-test
+5. cd beschel-test
-4. run 'npm Install'
+6. npm install
+7. jspm install

 This will install the node and npm executables onto your system and have you ready to use Node.

-5. run 'gulp' if you want to start the app
+5. gulp
+Starts web application

 6. Open your browser window to 'http://localhost:3000/'

 ##Updating Code from GitHub